+He cut his teeth on law and empowerment in Sierra Leone.
 From 2003 to 2007, Vivek co-founded and co-directed the Sierra Leonean organization Timap for Justice, which has been recognized by the International Crisis Group, Transparency International, and President Jimmy Carter as a pioneering model for delivering justice services in the context of a weak state and a plural legal system.

-After that, Vivek served as senior counsel in the Justice Reform Group of the World Bank.
+From 2007 to 2011, he served as senior counsel in the Justice Reform Group of the World Bank.
 His work focused on rule of law reform and governance, primarily in West Africa and South Asia.

-In 1997-1998 Vivek lived in a hut of dung and sticks in a village in Kutch, his native place, working on watershed management and girls’ education with two grassroots development organizations- Kutch Mahila Vikas Sangethan and Sahjeevan.
+In 1997-1998 he lived in a hut of dung and sticks in a village in Kutch, his native place, working on watershed management and girls’ education with two grassroots development organizations- Kutch Mahila Vikas Sangethan and Sahjeevan.

+Vivek graduated from Harvard College, magna cum laude, and Yale Law School.
 His publications include Between Law and Society: Paralegals and the Provision of Justice Services in Sierra Leone and Worldwide in the Yale Journal of International Law and Allies Unknown: Legal Empowerment and Social Accountability in the Harvard Journal of Health and Human Rights.